HR ANALYTICS

 • Create a merit reward program.
 Top performers could quickly lose their motivation if their efforts aren’t recognized.
 A merit reward program motivates employees to do their best all the time.
 The goals should, again, be clear and achievable.
 If the standard is too high to reach and nobody can get a merit reward, your program will demotivate employees.

 To measure employee performance, you’ll need to use a combination of metrics and performance reviews.
 Metrics are objective data, while reviews and feedback require careful planning and are more personal.
 Here are some popular ways to evaluate employee performance.
+AI tools can help managers in each of these evaluation methods.

 1. Standard performance evaluation

-• Specific project evaluation
+• Specific project performance evaluation and outcomes.

 • Ethical and professional conduct, and more.